The Monk Nobody Asked For

 Meditative Rest

-Starting at 4th level, if you spend at least a quarter of your short rest meditating, you can accelerate the healing process.
+When you take a short rest, you can accelerate the healing process.
 You regain a number of hit points equal to one roll of your martial arts die plus your Proficiency bonus.
 You can do this before or after spending any hit dice.

 Extra Attack